Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 (Continuous monitoring)

-Firmware on the Sample Storage PCB is considered medical device software.
-Therefore, its development must follow the IEC 62304 standard.
-This standard categorizes software into three safety classes: A, B, and C, based on the severity of harm that software failure might cause.
-For sample storage devices, the software is typically classified as Class B (potentially leading to non-serious injury) or Class C (potentially leading to death or serious injury), as data loss or errors could lead to incorrect diagnoses.
+The firmware on the Sample Storage PCB is considered medical device software.
+Therefore, its development must comply with the IEC 62304 standard.
+This standard classifies software into three safety classes (A, B, C) based on the severity of potential harm caused by software failure.
+For sample storage devices, the software is typically classified as Class B (may cause non-serious injury) or Class C (may cause death or serious injury), as data loss or errors could lead to incorrect diagnoses.

 Key requirements of IEC 62304 include:

-• Software Development Plan: Before coding, the entire development process, resources, and methods must be planned.
+• Software Development Plan: The entire development process, resources, and methods must be planned before coding.

-• Software Requirements Analysis: Clearly define all functions, performance, and interfaces that the software needs to implement.
+• Software Requirements Analysis: Clearly define all functions, performance, and interfaces the software needs to implement.

-• Software Architecture Design: Design a modular software architecture that is easy to test and maintain.
-This is especially crucial for complex systems, such as the Liquid Handling PCB, where motion control and sensor fusion software must have a clear architecture.
+• Software Architecture Design: Design modular software architecture that is easy to test and maintain.
+This is particularly important for complex systems like the Liquid Handling PCB, where motion control and sensor fusion software must have a clear architecture.

-• Software Unit Verification and Integration Testing: Independently test each software module, then perform integration testing to ensure normal collaboration between modules.
+• Software Unit Verification and Integration Testing: Independently test each software module, then conduct integration testing to ensure proper collaboration between modules.

-• Software System Testing: Verify that the software meets all requirements on the final hardware.
+• Software System Testing: Verify on final hardware that the software meets all requirements.

-• Software Risk Management: Identify software-related risks (e.g., logical errors, memory overflow, timing issues) and implement mitigation measures.
+• Software Risk Management: Identify software-related risks (such as logic errors, memory overflow, timing issues) and implement mitigation measures.

-Furthermore, with the networking of medical devices, cybersecurity has become an indispensable aspect.
-The Sample Storage PCB must be protected from unauthorized access, ensuring data confidentiality and integrity during transmission and storage.
+Additionally, with the increasing networking of medical devices, cybersecurity has become an aspect that cannot be ignored.
+The Sample Storage PCB must be protected from unauthorized access to ensure the confidentiality and integrity of data during transmission and storage.

-The medical environment is filled with various electronic devices, and electromagnetic interference is ubiquitous.
-The Sample Storage PCB must comply with the IEC 60601-1-2 standard, ensuring its stable operation in complex electromagnetic environments without interfering with other devices (such as the adjacent Hematology Analyzer PCB).
+Medical environments are filled with various electronic devices, and electromagnetic interference is ubiquitous.
+The Sample Storage PCB must comply with the IEC 60601-1-2 standard to ensure stable operation in complex electromagnetic environments while not causing interference to other devices (such as adjacent Hematology Analyzer PCB).

-• Power Supply Filtering: Design effective EMI filters at the power input.
+• Power Supply Filtering: Design effective EMI filters at power inputs.

-• PCB Layout: Reasonable layout and routing, such as separating digital and analog grounds, shielding sensitive signal lines, terminating clock signals, etc. Adopting High-Density Interconnect (HDI) PCB technology can better control signal integrity and EMC performance.
+• PCB Layout: Reasonable layout and routing, such as separating digital and analog grounds, shielding sensitive signal lines, terminating clock signals, etc. Using High Density Interconnect (HDI) PCB technology can better control signal integrity and EMC performance.

-• Enclosure Shielding: Uses a metal enclosure to provide good electromagnetic shielding.
+• Enclosure Shielding: Utilizes metal casing to provide excellent electromagnetic shielding.

-After completing the design, comprehensive Verification and Validation (V&V) testing is the only way to prove product safety, effectiveness, and compliance.
-This is not just functional testing, but a systematic engineering activity.
+After completing the design, comprehensive Verification and Validation (V&V) testing is the only way to demonstrate that the product is safe, effective, and compliant.
+This is not just functional testing but a systematic engineering activity.

 Sample Storage PCB Verification and Validation (V&V) Test Plan

-The V&V plan is a critical component of the Design History File (DHF), defining how to demonstrate that the product meets all requirements.
+The V&V plan is a critical component of the Design History File (DHF), defining how to prove the product meets all requirements.

 - Leakage Current Test